yggdrasilts/axiosfit/README.md

 ## Purpose

-This project is thought to be used inside [TypeScript](http://www.typescriptlang.org/) projects to use its incredible features to build frontend or backend applications.
+This project has been thought to be used inside [TypeScript](http://www.typescriptlang.org/) projects to use its incredible features to build frontend or backend applications.

 Using [Axiosfit](https://www.npmjs.com/package/@yggdrasilts/axiosfit?activeTab=readme) inside your project, you will be able to organize all your requests as a typical [TypeScript class](https://www.typescriptlang.org/docs/handbook/classes.html).
-In that way, all of your application requests can be store in an unique object and be managed.
+In that way, all of your application requests can be stored in an unique object and be managed.
 See our [Examples section](#samples_section) to know more about it.

 ### Available Decorators